apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 * You need a pair of long-lived IAM User credentials, not the root account set.
 * Have the AWS CLI installed, and test that it works there.
 * Give the role access to S3, and, if using S3Guard, to DynamoDB.
+* For working with data encrypted with SSE-KMS, the role must have access to the appropriate KMS keys.

 Trying to learn how IAM Assumed Roles work by debugging stack traces from the S3A client is "suboptimal".